gottacatchenall/ms_bumblebees/README.md

 discovering false-negatives.

-# Spatiotemporally Explicit Networks
+# Predicting networks in space and time

 Now that we have a metaweb, we can extend this to predict interactions at particular places and times by decomposing the probability of interaction at particular place and time into probability of interaction multiplied by probability of co-occurrence via properties of conditional probability [@Gravel2019BriElt].

 How do we define? $P(i \leftrightarrow j)$ Is it $P(A_{ij})P(O_{ij})$ or $P(A_{ij})P(O_i)P(O_j)$

 ***Figure 3: Maps over time figure and Prob(Connectance) vs. Month figure***

-# Sampling Prioiritization
+# Prioritizing spatial sampling of pollinator interactions

-How do we improve out udnerstanding of this pollination network, or determine if it is changing over time?
+How do we improve out understanding of this pollination network, or determine if it is changing over time?

 ***Figure 4: Uncertainty and sampling priority map***

 # Discussion

+We predict things alright.
+Emphasizes how heterogenous data sources can improve interaction prediction (rocpr fig).
+Advances network embedding as a framework for prediction of species interaction networks.